 Viral Reports Spark Controversy and Public Outcry

-Social media and news outlets were abuzz on Monday with claims that security forces had barricaded the PDP Secretariat, preventing party officials and members from entering.
+Social media and news outlets buzzed Monday with claims that security forces barricaded the PDP Secretariat, blocking party officials and members.

-The alleged police action was interpreted by many as a deliberate attempt to stifle the opposition’s activities and deepen the party’s leadership crisis.
+The alleged police action was widely seen as a deliberate attempt to stifle opposition and deepen the PDP’s leadership crisis.

-These reports intensified the already fraught atmosphere within Nigeria’s main opposition party in the PDP National Secretariat security controversy.
+The reports intensified the fraught atmosphere within Nigeria’s main opposition party during the PDP National Secretariat security controversy.

 Raising questions about the federal government’s role in the internal PDP power struggle.